attainu-nightingale/nightingale-course-module/coding-challenges/README.md

 Remember, we are trying to find all pairs, which means set of two values.

 Start brute forcing it to find a N^2 solution.
 And then see if you can improve it further.

+## Day 3
+Suspended

+## Day 4
+An element in a sorted array can be found in O(log n) time via binary search.
+But suppose we rotate an ascending order sorted array at some pivot unknown to you beforehand.
+So for instance, 1 2 3 4 5 might become 3 4 5 1 2.
+Devise a way to find an element in the rotated array in O(log n) time.